ghltshubh/python-web-scraping/README.md

 sudo apt-get install heroku

-2) Sign Up in Heroku website, after you can Sign In via CLI: heroku login
+- Sign Up in Heroku website, after you can Sign In via CLI:

+heroku login

-3) Create a new folder in your computer to host the project: mkdir python-web-scraping cd python-web-scraping
+- Create a new folder in your computer to host the project:

+mkdir python-web-scraping
+cd python-web-scraping

-4) create a Vitual env and activate it: virtualenv venv source venv/bin/activate
+- create a Vitual env and activate it:

+virtualenv venv
+source venv/bin/activate

-5) Install bs4 and flask:
+- Install bs4 and flask:

 pip install bs4
 pip install flask

-6) Copy the python file inside the folder
+- Copy the python file (python_web_scraper.py) inside the folder you just created.

-7) In order to install all dependencies in Heroku platform, we need to create a file with all necessary modules: pip freeze > requirements.txt
+- In order to install all dependencies in Heroku platform, we need to create a file with all necessary modules:

+pip freeze > requirements.txt

-8) Create a file named "Procfile", so Heroku knows wich command to execute. echo "web: python python_web_scraper.py" > Procfile
+- Create a file named "Procfile", so Heroku knows wich command to execute.

+echo "web: python python_web_scraper.py" > Procfile

-9) Now we can initialize a Git repository: git init
+- Now we can initialize a Git repository:

+git init

-10) create a file named .gitignore , inside this file put the following lines:
+- create a file named .gitignore , inside this file put the following lines:

 *.pyc
 venv

 This way, GIT will ignore some files that are not necessary to commit.

-11) Commit and deploy the application: git add . git commit -m "first deploy" heroku apps:create python-web-scraper
+- Commit and deploy the application:

+git add .
+git commit -m "first deploy"
+heroku apps:create python-web-scraper

 Usage:

 - return only text (replace <site>): python-web-scraper.herokuapp.com/html/<site>